Welcome back to your Consultant track

 - Enables precise recommendations based on facts

-Resources to Navigate:
+Resources to navigate:

 - KPI/OKR playbooks

-– Data visualization frameworks (e.g., IBCS, storytelling with data)
+- Data visualization frameworks

 - Insight generation cheat sheets and prompt libraries

-The art of using logic, structure, and empathy to shape narratives that resonate with stakeholders and motivate action.
+Definition: The art of using logic, structure, and empathy to shape narratives that resonate with stakeholders and motivate action.

-Consulting Examples:
+Consulting examples:

 - Structuring a client recommendation memo